 From the get-go with COEXTINCTION, I was interested in the big picture: What’s happening to the orca’s ecosystem?
 What is this indicator species trying to tell us?

 This is what led us to the concept of “coextinction” — the loss of a species, resulting in the loss or disappearance of other species that depend on it.
 We sometimes forget that the extinction of a species doesn’t happen in isolation, it’s often the result of the vulnerability and degradation of the relationships between that species and other life.
 Coextinction affects us all, everywhere, and on a global scale.

 I’ve put my heart and soul into this project and I’m moved beyond measure by what I’ve seen and learned over the last few years.
 All life is interconnected, humans not excluded.
 If audiences can understand this through COEXTINCTION, we may be able to save the Southern Resident orcas, the Pacific Northwest, and ourselves.

-Executive Producer and Producer for Coextinction, Andrew is a future-minded critical thinker and lawyer fighting for environmental and social justice.
+Producer, Writer, and Impact Producer for Coextinction, Andrew is a future-minded critical thinker and lawyer fighting for environmental and social justice.
 He focuses on stories that will have mass impact, that support shifting our systems away from damaging consumer capitalism toward thoughtful living with respect for diverse worldviews, and that protect species at risk, including our human species.

 He has a Masters of Design in Strategic Foresight & Innovation from OCAD University, and a Juris Doctor from the University of Toronto with certificates in Environmental and Aboriginal Legal Studies.